 A completed Statutory Declaration may be sent to:Teams Manager

 Read more about statutory declarations from the Attorney General's website.

-Improved Monitoring of Entitlements (IME) is a measure to ensure pharmaceutical benefits are provided only to those people eligible to receive them.
+Improved Monitoring of Entitlements (IME) is a measure to ensure pharmaceutical benefits are provided only to eligible people.

 The PBS concessional rate has not been applied

-Information you can provide to your customers if they are not entitled to medicines at a concessional rate.
+Information you can provide to your customers if they aren't entitled to medicines at a concessional rate.

 Deactivation of PBS pharmacist approvals

 Information for pharmacists who want to temporarily 'deactivate' an approval to supply pharmaceutical benefits.

 PBS Authority approvals phone line - emergency provision arrangements